Search the archive

 Interested in serving as an IHBC trustee?
 As IHBC’s 2024 AGM approaches, check our guidance and see if you want to take your IHBC membership to a new level

-As a date for the IHBC’s 2024 Annual General Meeting (AGM) is being finalised, this is a good time for members of all categories to review our guidance, support and advice encouraging prospective trustees to join our board.
+As a date for the IHBC’s 2024 Annual General Meeting (AGM) approaches, this is a good time for members of all categories to review our guidance, support and advice encouraging prospective trustees to join our board.

 Posted in IHBC NewsBlog